CatalystCode/spk/docs/infra/spk-infra-deployment-pipeline.md

 Before reading this guide, it is recommended to visit the guide on deploying an [Infra Generation Pipeline](./spk-infra-generation-pipeline.md).

-This section will walkthrough approaches for deploying your infrastructure, which captures the process for applying changes to your existing Terraform infrastructure.
+This section will cover approaches for deploying your infrastructure, which captures the process for applying changes to your existing Terraform infrastructure.
 This guide will not go into detail about implementing each of the approaches, but instead will suggest different methods for deploying your infrastructure when already using `spk` to manage infrastructure.